aws/aws-application-networking-k8s/docs/how-it-works.md

    ```bash
    kubectl exec -ti inventory-ver1-7bb6989d9d-2p2hk sh
    ```
-1. From inside of the inventory pod, use `curl` to connect to the parking service:
+1. From inside of the inventory pod, use `curl` to connect to the parking service (using the DNS Name from the previous `kubectl get httproute` command):
    ```bash
    curl rates-00422586e3362607e.7d67968.vpc-service-network-svcs.us-west-2.amazonaws.com/parking
    ```